SysKitTeam/docs-point/requirements/permission-requirements-change-log.md

 | SysKit Point Permissions Loader | Read the members of all channels | Application | Allows SysKit Point to collect membership data for private and shared channels. |
 | SysKit Point Client | Add and remove members from channels | Dellegated | Enables users to manage private channels in SysKit Point. |

-Due to listed permission changes, **Global Admin are required to perform re-consent**.
+Due to listed permission changes, **Global Admin is required to re-consent permissions**.

 [To see the complete list of used App Registrations and assigned permissions, navigate to the Permission Requirements article](permission-requirements.md).